CryptoMevDev/bsc-honeypot-contract/README.md

 and advanced smart contract on bsc chain wich allowed me and my partner to quit our jobs.

-And now im thinking to retire the cryoto world and become a motivational speaker helping people new to the crypto world.
+And now im thinking to retire the crypto world and become a motivational speaker helping people new to the crypto world.